July 9, 2025

 Decisions about what treatment or treatments to pursue are made as a team, between you and your trauma therapist.
 Once you have begun care with us, we will see you regularly to monitor your progress and make any adjustments necessary to ensure that you benefit fully from your treatment at Integrative Psych.

-Obtain trauma therapy in NYC today, if you are ready to:
+Obtain trauma therapy today, if you are ready to:

 If you’re seeking treatment and interested in working with one of our trauma therapists, book an appointment here.